NathanDev/Frieze-Calculator/README.md

 # Frieze-Calculator
-Frieze Calculator, programming languages that have been used are, HTML, CSS,  Jacascript
+Frieze Calculator, programming languages used are as follows, HTML, CSS, Bootstrap for the framework,  Jacascript and jquery.

 Instructions for installing and running